StraboSpot/strabo-mobile/README.md

 1. Download latest ionic: `npm install -g ionic`
 2. In project root run: `ionic lib update`
 3. Check the version of `angular.js` that is bundled within `www/lib/ionic/js/ionic.bundle.js` and make sure that `www/lib/angular-mocks.js` and `www/lib/angular-messages.js` have the same version number.
 Download updates from [here](https://code.angularjs.org/) if necessary.

+### Code Quality

+Using [ESLint](http://eslint.org/) with an AngularJS plugin based on [John Papa's Guideline](https://github.com/johnpapa/angular-styleguide).

+1. Install eslint as a dev-dependency:

+    npm install --save-dev eslint

+2. Install eslint-plugin-angular as a dev-dependency:

+    npm install --save-dev eslint-plugin-angular

+3. Install eslint-config-angular as a dev-dependency:

+    npm install --save-dev eslint-config-angular

+Use the config file in the project root: `.eslintrc`